US inflation hit a new 40-year high last month of 8.6% - NewsBreak

 America’s rampant inflation is imposing severe pressures on families, forcing them to pay much more for food, gas and rent and reducing their ability to afford discretionary items, from haircuts to electronics.
 Lower-income and Black and Hispanic Americans, in particular, are struggling because, on average, a larger proportion of their income is consumed by necessities.

-Economists do expect inflation to ease this year, though not by very much.
-Some analysts have forecast that the inflation gauge the government reported Friday - the consumer price index - may drop below 7% by year’s end.
-In March, the year-over-year CPI reached 8.5%, the highest such rate since 1982.
+At the same time, inflation has shown some signs of moderating, and economists expect it to decline this year, though not by very much.
+Some analysts have forecast that the inflation gauge the government reported Friday — the consumer price index — may drop below 7% by year’s end.
+In March, the year-over-year CPI reached 8.5%, the highest such rate since 1982.‘Rip off’: Gas station owner to stop selling fuel

+America’s rampant inflation is imposing severe financial pressures on families, forcing them to pay much more for such items as food, gas and rent and reducing their ability to afford discretionary items, from haircuts to entertainment.
+Lower-income and Black and Hispanic Americans, in particular, are struggling because, on average, a larger proportion of their income is consumed by necessities.

+High inflation has also forced the Federal Reserve into what will likely be the fastest series of interest rate hikes in three decades .
+By raising borrowing costs aggressively, the Fed hopes to cool spending and growth enough to curb inflation without tipping the economy into a recession.
+For the Fed, it will be a difficult balancing act.

-Surveys show that Americans see high inflation as the nation’s top problem, and most disapprove of President Joe Biden’s handling of the economy.
-Congressional Republicans are hammering Democrats on the issue in the run-up to midterm elections this fall.
+Surveys show that Americans regard high inflation as the nation’s top problem , and a substantial majority disapprove of President Joe Biden’s handling of the economy.
+Congressional Republicans are hammering Democrats on the issue in the run-up to the fall midterm elections.

+Yet Friday’s report on consumer inflation may contain some encouraging signs.
+Economists expect “core” inflation — which excludes volatile prices for food and energy — to slow.
+On a year-over-year basis, economists have estimated that core prices rose 5.9% in May, down from a 6.2% annual rate in April.
+It would be the second straight month that this figure has weakened.
+Economists closely track core inflation because it’s considered a better gauge of future price changes.

+The cost of used cars, which skyrocketed in 2020 and 2021 as shortages of semiconductors sharply reduced the availability of new cars, has fallen for three straight months.
+And clothing and appliance costs both dropped in April.

-Goods prices are expected to fall in the coming months.
-Many large retailers, including Target, Walmart and Macy’s, have reported that they’re now stuck with too much of the patio furniture, electronics and other goods that they ordered when those items were in heavier demand and will have to discount them.
+Goods prices are expected to fall further in the coming months.
+Many large retailers, including Target, Walmart and Macy’s , have reported that they’re now stuck with too much of the patio furniture, electronics and other goods that they ordered when those items were in heavier demand and will have to discount them.

 Research by the Bank of America Institute, which uses anonymous data from millions of their customers’ credit and debit card accounts, shows spending on gas eating up a larger share of consumers’ budgets and crowding out their ability to buy other items.